 Some people are looking for a chance to explore and transform more chronic or recurring problems with issues like self-esteem, relationship or communication problems, anxiety, depression, addictive behaviors, and lack of motivation.
 This work may require looking more deeply into patterns and addressing pain or trauma and assumptions and feelings about self and others.
 People who want to work on these issues may need longer-term, in-depth therapy to address these kinds of problems.

-You are so tired of fighting.
-He won’t open up about his feelings.
+You are so tired of fighting. your partner won’t open up about their feelings.
 You didn’t know a marriage could feel so lonely.
-You haven’t had sex in months.
+You haven’t had sex in weeks or months.
 Talking about finances always ends in a fight.
-You are worried she is going to leave.
+You are worried your significant is going to leave.
 You wonder how this is affecting the children.
 You miss the way it used to be.
 You wonder if there is an affair happening.
 You can’t do this anymore but you’re not ready to say goodbye.

 Relationships need nurturing to stay healthy and strong.
 Therapy can provide the framework and guidance to help you work though the issues that lead you here, and help you move toward healing.
 Imagine feeling connected again.
 Feeling hope.
 You don’t have to do this alone.
 Support exists, and I’m here to help.

 As a couple’s therapist, I strive to help the couple engage with one another in a way that leads to better communication and a great capacity to express one’s needs and understand the needs of one’s partner.
 I consider each partner’s attachment style and way of relating.
 My approach is collaborative, direct and respectful.
 Through couples psychotherapy, I help couples to identify and change the patterns of relating that have led to feeling stuck or hurt.
 In facilitating this work, my hope is that my client’s achieve:

 - the tools to work through future issues